Bombyx-ETH/Bombyx2/README.md

 Sometimes, item selector can get bugged and fastest fix is to use an item selector from [Human](https://www.food4rhino.com/app/human) addon.

 ### Credits:
-Special thanks goes to prof. dr. [Guillaume Habert](https://www.researchgate.net/profile/Guillaume-Habert) for making the project possible, dr. [Alexander Hollberg](https://www.researchgate.net/profile/Alexander-Hollberg) for starting the early project design, phd student [Alina Galimshina](https://www.researchgate.net/profile/Alina-Galimshina) for making sure that calculations, units and data are in order, and [Saso Basic](https://www.researchgate.net/profile/Saso-Basic) for putting the code together.
+Special thanks goes to Prof. Dr. [Guillaume Habert](https://www.researchgate.net/profile/Guillaume-Habert) for making the project possible, Dr. [Alexander Hollberg](https://www.researchgate.net/profile/Alexander-Hollberg) for starting the early project design, Dr. [Alina Galimshina](https://www.researchgate.net/profile/Alina-Galimshina) for making sure that calculations, units and data are in order, and [Saso Basic](https://www.researchgate.net/profile/Saso-Basic) for putting the code together.